marklauter/pool/README.md

 For example, if you're implementing an SMTP connection pool, the lease operation can verify the connection to the STMP server by invoking the SMTP `no-op`.
-If the ready check fails, you can connect and authenticate to the SMTP server.
+You can connect and authenticate to the SMTP server if the ready check fails.

 Sample SMTP connection ready check implementation using `MailKit.IMailTransport`:
 ```csharp